-Kentucky's policies supporting the delivery of well-prepared teachers are in need of improvement.
+Maine's policies supporting the delivery of well-prepared teachers are sorely lacking.
 The state does not require teacher candidates to pass a basic skills test prior to program admission.
-It also does not ensure that elementary teachers are provided with a broad liberal arts education.
+In addition, Maine does not ensure that elementary teachers are provided with a broad liberal arts education.
 Elementary teacher preparation programs are not required to address the science of reading or provide mathematics content specifically geared to the needs of elementary teachers.
 The state does not require elementary candidates to pass a test of the science of reading or a rigorous mathematics assessment.
-Kentucky's policy regarding the preparation of middle school teachers to teach appropriate grade-level content is excellent; however, the state does not ensure that special education teachers are adequately prepared to teach content-area subject matter.
-Commendably, Kentucky requires all new elementary teachers to pass a pedagogy test to attain licensure.
-Although the state relies on some objective, meaningful data, it does not hold preparation programs accountable for the quality of teachers they produce.
-It has, however, retained full authority over its program approval process.
-Further, Kentucky lacks any policy that ensures efficient preparation of teacher candidates in terms of the professional coursework that may be required.
+Maine also does not sufficiently prepare middle school teachers to teach appropriate grade-level content, and it allows middle school teachers to teach on a generalist K-8 license.
+The state also does not ensure that special education teachers are adequately prepared to teach content-area subject matter.
+Commendably, all new teachers in Maine are required to pass a pedagogy test to attain licensure.
+Unfortunately, the state does not hold preparation programs accountable for the quality of teachers they produce, but it has retained full authority over its program approval process.
+Further, Maine lacks any policy that ensures efficient preparation of teacher candidates in terms of the professional coursework that may be required.